 Step Six: Assess the Proposal

 The quality of the proposal a supplier gives you can hint at how valuable you are as a customer.

 If the proposal is tailored to your needs and shows how the product can benefit your business, it could be a sign that they need you.
 While this may not necessarily result in a better product, it could suggest they will have time to work with you to sort out any issues that may arise once you begin to work together.

 Step Seven: Check the Company is Financially Healthy

 Even when you have assessed whether the supplier is suitable and trustworthy, you should also check if it is financially healthy.
 This is critical if you plan to rely on a single supplier to power much of your business.
 Any problems at the supplier could be a huge issue.

 As well as the risk of having to stop trading while you search for a new supplier you may also struggle to find a contract at the same price, which can lead to unexpected costs.

 Red Flag Alert is a critical tool for checking the financial health of companies.
 All businesses in the system get a health rating that shows how likely they are to fail in the next 12 months.
 This helps companies make an informed decision about the amount of risk they are willing to take on.

 These ratings consider several factors, including liquidity, business age, and whether it has enough capital to successfully operate in the industry it works in.
 Checking these ratings before making a decision can help you avoid future problems.

-To get further information about how Red Flag Alert can help your company perform due diligence on suppliers, set up a free consultation with Richard West on 0344 412 6699, or at Richard.West@redflagalert.com.
+To get further information about how Red Flag Alert’s enhanced due diligence tool can help your company perform supplier due diligence, set up a free consultation with the team by contacting 0344 412 6699.